Whisper of the Heart: Production

 The film score of Whisper of the Heart was composed by Yuji Nomi.
 At times during the film, Shizuku translates John Denver's 1971 song "Take Me Home, Country Roads" to Japanese for her school's chorus club.
-She writes her own humorous Japanese version of the song, called "Concrete Road," about her hometown in western Tokyo.
+She writes her own humorous Japanese version of the song, called "Concrete Road", about her hometown in western Tokyo.
 The songs were actually translated by producer Toshio Suzuki's daughter Mamiko with Hayao Miyazaki writing supplemental lyrics.
-These songs play a role at points in the story.
-A recording of "Take Me Home, Country Roads," performed by Olivia Newton-John, plays during the film's opening sequence.
+These songs play a role at points in the story, reflecting "Shizuku's character arc and inner conflict."
+A recording of "Take Me Home, Country Roads", performed by Olivia Newton-John, plays during the film's opening sequence.
 The song was also performed by Shizuku's voice actress Yoko Honna.

 Release

 Whisper of the Heart was released in Japan on July 15, 1995, as the first film in the country to use the Dolby Digital sound format.
 It was shown alongside the music video On Your Mark for the song by Chage and Aska.
 The film was released on VHS and Laserdisc by Tokuma Shoten in January 1996, and the VHS was later reissued by Buena Vista Home Entertainment Japan on July 25, 1997, as part of the "Ghibli ga Ippai" series.
 The movie later saw a DVD release on May 21, 2002, and was soon reissued again with a new HD master by Disney on April 20, 2022.

 On July 20, 2011, Walt Disney Studios Japan released the movie on Blu-Ray.